SYMBAN vs. Sudowrite — the honest comparison.

 Bottom Line

 Sudowrite is a good tool for creative text generation.
-But if you're writing an entire novel or book series, you'll quickly hit its limits: no memory, no quality control, no canon system.
+But if you're writing an entire novel or book series, you'll quickly hit its limits: no memory, no consistency checking, no canon system.
 SYMBAN was built for exactly this use case.

 Ready?
 Start for free.